 So, the next time your local weatherman announces an ISS sighting, step outside and gaze upwards.
 Marvel at this beacon of human achievement gliding across the night sky.
 It’s an awe-inspiring reminder of our capacity for exploration, our thirst for knowledge, and our ability to collaborate across borders in the pursuit of a common goal.
 Remember, the ISS is more than just a point of light speeding across the sky; it’s a symbol of our never-ending quest to understand the universe around us.

-Are you intrigued by the wonders of the universe?
-If yes, then there’s an app that you must try: ISS on Live.
+I am an Android guy, if you are too, you must try: ISS on Live.
 This Android app is an incredible tool for anyone interested in space and the International Space Station (ISS).

 ISS on Live doesn’t just tell you where the ISS is located at any given moment; it does so much more.
 It’s like having a mini space station right in your pocket.